-One popular trolling motor brand is Minn Kota.
-I personally have experience using a Minn Kota and I can say that it scores big points for durability and longevity in my books.
+One popular trolling motor brand is Minn Kota (Available on Amazon).
+I personally have experience using a Minn Kota and I can say it scores big points for durability and longevity in my books.
 We’ve had ours for years and it remains a great addition to our pontoon fishing experience.

-This baby is more than just a tank full of water—it’s a nifty container (usually five gallons is standard) that can be portable or built into your boat.
+These babies are more than just tanks full of water—they’re nifty containers (five gallons is standard), which can be portable or built into your boat.

-Some livewells come built right into your pontoon, which is an excellent feature because it can be filled directly from the lake or ocean (and some livewells can also be installed with this feature).
+Built-in livewells are excellent features because they can be filled directly from the lake or ocean (and some livewells can also be installed with this feature).

 The purpose of a livewell/baitwell is to keep the oxygen flowing in the water, so the fish or bait stay alive while you fish.
-This is particularly useful for catch-and-release fishing tournaments where your score depends on the total weight or size of a certain number of fish that are eventually thrown back into the water.
+This is particularly useful for catch-and-release fishing tournaments where your score depends on the total weight or size of fish count that are eventually thrown back into the water.

-I love the livewell because it promotes responsible fishing in areas that have conservation laws and rules about how many fish you can keep.
+I love livewells because they promote responsible fishing in areas that have conservation laws and rules about how many fish you can keep.
 You can keep fish as you catch them and then release the ones you don’t want, as you upgrade on your catch.

-Another cool option is this Moeller livewell boat seat (seen right) to store your live bait or fish in style.
+Another cool option is this Moeller livewell boat seat (Available on Amazon) to store your live bait or fish in style.